larrybotha/building-algorithms-using-typescript/README.md

 [06-bubble-sorting.ts](./src/06-bubble-sorting.ts)

+- iterate over a list, doing the following for each value:
+  - for the current value, iterate over all other items in the list, doing the
+      following:
+    - if the current item is greater than the value it is being compared to, place the compared value before the current value in the array
+    - if the current item is less than the compared value, do nothing

 Buuble sort is best used when sorting small lists of values.

 Bubble sort has complexity `O(n^2)` since we loop over a nested array.